-All teacher education programs at the undergraduate level require that candidates take and pass the Praxis Core Academic Skills for Educators (Core).
-Candidates seeking admission to an initial licensure graduate certificate program may need to pass the Praxis Core if they apply through the GPA forgiveness path.
+All teacher education programs at the undergraduate level require that candidates take and pass the Praxis Core Academic Skills for Educators.
+Candidates with earned bachelor's degrees are exempt from this exam.

 The Praxis Core measures reading, writing, and math skills to determine a candidate’s readiness to enter a teacher education program.
 Passing scores for each section are: